-The Yuzu, also known as the Japanese Citron, is prized for its acidity and fragrance, as well as its ability to keep flavour while cooking.
+The Yuzu, also known as the Japanese Citron, is prized for its acidity, fragrance, and ability to keep flavour while cooking.
 In pots, it can reach a height of 4-6 feet.

 The fruit is dark yellow in colour and irregular in texture.

-This prickly shrub is extremely cold-hardy, surviving in temperatures as low as 5-10°F (-15-12°C).
+This prickly shrub is extremely cold-hardy, surviving in temperatures as low as 5-10°F (-15 to -12 °C).
 USDA Zone 8 is suitable for this long-thorned tree.